lbuchs/WebAuthn/README.md

 their organization.

 ### no attestation
-just verify that the device is the same device used on registration.
+Just verify that the device is the same device used on registration.
 You can use 'none' attestation with this library if you only check 'none' as format.

 > [!TIP]
-> this is propably what you want to use if you want secure login for a public website.
+> This is probably what you want to use if you want secure login for a public website.

-### indirect attestation
+### Indirect attestation
-the browser may replace the AAGUID and attestation statement with a more privacy-friendly and/or more easily verifiable version of the same data (for example, by employing an anonymization CA).
+The browser may replace the AAGUID and attestation statement with a more privacy-friendly and/or more easily verifiable version of the same data (for example, by employing an anonymization CA).
-You can not validate against any root ca, if the browser uses a anonymization certificate. this library sets attestation to indirect, if you select multiple formats but don't provide any root ca.
+You cannot validate against any root CA if the browser uses an anonymization certificate.
+This library sets attestation to indirect if you select multiple formats but don't provide any root CA.

 > [!TIP]
-> hybrid soultion, clients may be discouraged by browser warnings but then you know what device they're using (statistics rulez!)
+> A hybrid solution.
+Clients may be discouraged by browser warnings, but then you know what device they're using (statistics rulez!).

-### direct attestation
+### Direct attestation
-the browser proviedes data about the identificator device, the device can be identified uniquely.
-User could be tracked over multiple sites, because of that the browser may show a warning message about providing this data when register. this library sets attestation to direct, if you select multiple formats and provide root ca's.
+The browser provides data about the identificator device, which can be identified uniquely.
+Users could be tracked across multiple sites.
+Because of this, the browser may show a warning message about providing this data during registration.
+This library sets attestation to direct if you select multiple formats and provide root CAs.

 > [!TIP]
-> this is probably what you want if you know what devices your clients are using and make sure that only this devices are used.
+> This is probably what you want if you know what devices your clients are using and want to ensure that only these devices are used.

 ## Passkeys / Client-side discoverable Credentials
-A Client-side discoverable Credential Source is a public key credential source whose credential private key is stored in the authenticator, client or client device.
-Such client-side storage requires a resident credential capable authenticator.
+A Client-side discoverable Credential Source is a public key credential source whose credential private key is stored in the authenticator, client, or client device.
+Such client-side storage requires a resident credential-capable authenticator.
-This is only supported by FIDO2 hardware, not by older U2F hardware.
+This is only supported by FIDO2 hardware, not older U2F hardware.

 >[!NOTE]
->Passkeys is a technique that allows sharing credentials stored on the device with other devices.
-So from a technical standpoint of the server, there is no difference to client-side discoverable credentials.
-The difference is only that the phone or computer system is automatically syncing the credentials between the user’s devices via a cloud service.
+> Passkeys is a technique that allows sharing credentials stored on the device with other devices.
+So from a technical standpoint of the server, there is no difference from client-side discoverable credentials.
+The difference is only that the phone or computer system automatically syncs the credentials between the user’s devices via a cloud service.
 The cross-device sync of passkeys is managed transparently by the OS.

 ### How does it work?
 In a typical server-side key management process, a user initiates a request by entering their username and, in some cases, their password.